jvandenaardweg/ssml-split/README.md

 import SSMLSplit from 'ssml-split';

 const ssmlSplit = new SSMLSplit({
-  softLimit: 2500, // Finds a possible split moment starting from 2500 characters
+  softLimit: 4000, // Finds a possible split moment starting from 4000 characters
   hardLimit: 5000, // Google Text to Speech limitation
-  includeSSMLTagsInCounter: true // Set true when using Google Text to Speech API, set to false with AWS Polly });
+  includeSSMLTagsInCounter: true, // Set true when using Google Text to Speech API, set to false with AWS Polly
+  breakParagraphsAboveHardLimit: true // Allow to split large paragraphs, set to false to keep your <p></p> intact });

 const batches = ssmlSplit.split('<speak>your long text here</speak>');